nyodeco/pind/docs/installation.md

 # Installation

-The first step is to install btcd.
+The first step is to install pind.
 See one of the following sections for details on how to install on the supported operating systems.

 ## Requirements